ola22/Interpreter/README.md

 ## Language features:
-Functionality table with all accomplished language funcionalities `funcionality_table_update.txt` is located in doc directory.
+Functionality table with all accomplished language funcionalities `funcionality_table_update.txt` is located in `doc` directory.
+There is also updated grammar.
 Non-obvious in Olol is function application, beacuse it uses ':' char (eg. f : 1 : 2).
+Instructions must be separated by ';'.
 Here are somelol's features:
 * type inference using H-M algorithm W (with polymorphism) - static typing
 * static identifier binding